syedfa/apptentive-documentation/using_apptentive/ios/integration.md

 ```
 ### Events

-The rating prompt and other Apptentive **interactions** are targeted to certain Apptentive **events**.
-For example, you could decide to show the rating prompt at the event `user_completed_level`.
-You can then, later, reconfigure the rating prompt interaction to show at `user_logged_in`.
+The Ratings Prompt and other Apptentive **interactions** are targeted to certain Apptentive **events**.
+For example, you could decide to show the Ratings Prompt at the event `user_completed_level`.
+You can then, later, reconfigure the Ratings Prompt interaction to show at `user_logged_in`.

 An **event** is a record of your customer performing an action in your app.
 Generate events by calling `engage:fromViewController:`.
 Apptentive stores a record of all events, which you can later use show specific interactions to your customer.